Freediving in Malta Starts Here

 Between sessions we run theory and practical workshops on equalisation, breathing, and mindset which are built around what the group actually needs that week.

-By the end of the week, you’ll have technique that’s become muscle memory, safety habits that are automatic, and a week that’s hard to summarise to people who weren’t there.
+By the end of you stay, you’ll have technique that’s become muscle memory, safety habits that are automatic, and an experience that’s hard to summarise to people who weren’t there.
 Head over to our calendar to see the weekly schedule.

 The Deep Med Experience